Updated on 2025-08-22 GMT+08:00

 • What to check

-An effective liveness probe should check all the key parts of an application and use a dedicated URL, such as /health.
-When the URL is accessed, the probe is triggered and a result is returned.
+An effective liveness probe should check all key parts of an application and use a dedicated URL, such as /health.
+When accessed, this URL triggers the probe and returns a result.
 Note that no authentication should be involved.
-Otherwise, the probe keeps failing and restarting the container.
+Otherwise, the probe will keep failing and restarting the container.

-In addition, a probe must not check parts that have external dependencies.
-For example, if a frontend web server cannot connect to a database, the web server should not be considered unhealthy for the connection failure.
+Additionally, a probe should not check parts with external dependencies.
+For example, if a frontend web server cannot access a database, the web server should not be considered unhealthy due to the connection failure.

 • To be lightweight

-A liveness probe must not occupy too many resources or certain resources for too long.
-Otherwise, resource shortage may affect service running.
-For example, the HTTP GET method is recommended for a Java application.
-If the Exec method is used, the JVM startup process occupies too many resources.
+A liveness probe must not consume too many resources or hold certain resources for too long, as this could lead to resource shortages and affect service performance.
+For example, the HTTP GET method is recommended for Java applications.
+Using the Exec method might cause the JVM startup process to consume excessive resources.